A Geometric Realization of Spherical T-Duality via $\star$-Diagrams: Spherical T-duality

-In the series of works \cites{Bouwknegt20041, Bouwknegt20042, Bouwknegt20043, Bouwknegt2005}, it is demonstrated that for each pair \((\mathcal{P}, H)\)—consisting of a manifold \(\mathcal{P}\) with a free circle action and an integral 3-cocycle \(H\) on \(\mathcal{P}\)—there exists a unique associated T-dual pair \((\widehat{\mathcal{P}}, \widehat{H})\).
-Here, \(\widehat{\mathcal{P}}\) denotes a manifold with a free circle action and a cocycle \(\widehat{H}\), such that the space of orbits for both circle actions is identical.
-Although \(\mathcal{P}\) and \(\widehat{\mathcal{P}}\) are generally not homeomorphic, it has been proven that T-duality induces various degree-shifting isomorphisms between different structures, such as twisted cohomology and twisted K-theory on \(\mathcal{P}\) and \(\widehat{\mathcal{P}}\).
-Subsequent works \cites{gualtieri, cavalcanti} established that T-duality also induces isomorphisms on Dirac structures, Courant algebroids, generalized complex structures, and generalized Kähler structures.
-Later, a higher-dimensional version of T-duality was introduced in \cites{Bouwknegt2015, Bouwknegt20152}, focusing on sphere bundles.
+In a series of works \cite{Bouwknegt20041, Bouwknegt20042, Bouwknegt20043, Bouwknegt2005}, Bouwknegt, Evslin, Hannabuss, and Mathai proved that for each pair $(P, H)$ consisting of a manifold $P$ with a free circle action and an integral 3-cocycle $H$ on $P$, there exists a unique (up to isomorphism) associated T-dual pair $(\widehat{P}, \widehat{H})$.
+Here, $\widehat{P}$ denotes a manifold with a free circle action and a cocycle $\widehat{H}$, such that the orbit space for both circle actions is identical.
+Although $P$ and $\widehat{P}$ are generally not homeomorphic, it has been proven that T-duality induces various degree-shifting isomorphisms between different structures, such as twisted cohomology and twisted K-theory in $P$ and $\widehat{P}$.
+Subsequent work \cite{gualtieri, cavalcanti} established that T-duality also induces isomorphisms in Dirac structures, Courant algebroids, generalized complex structures, and generalized Kähler structures.
+Later, a higher-dimensional version of T-duality was introduced in \cite{Bouwknegt2015, Bouwknegt20152}, focusing on sphere bundles.
+More recently, this concept was further generalized in \cite{Lind2020,cavalcanti2025topologicalsphericaltduality}.